memgraph/docs/mage/algorithms/traditional-graph-analytics/community-detection.md

 [![Social networks](https://img.shields.io/badge/Social_networks-Application-8A477F?style=for-the-badge)](/mage/applications/social-media-application)

-Major threath to freedom are terrorist groups.
-Such act together on social media to organize future crimes.
+The major threat to freedom is terrorist groups.
+Such acts together on social media organize future crimes.
 Once one of the users is exposed as a potential threat, others can be revealed by analyzing their community on social networks.

-Interests are usually shared within community.
+Interests are usually shared within the community.
 To target a specific audience, community detection can be used to recommend certain products among users that are sharing interests.

 [![Retail](https://img.shields.io/badge/Retail-Application-8A477F?style=for-the-badge)](/mage/applications/social-media-application)

-As it states above in the social networks application.
-Similar can be applied to retail industry.
-Targetting the like-minded people to access the same products is crucial thing in marketing.
+As stated above in the social networks application.
+Similar can be applied to the retail industry.
+Targetting like-minded people to access the same products is the crucial thing in marketing.